 Verification of major aspects

-This test verifies the ease of use of the application for end-user.
+This test verifies the ease of use of the application for the end-user.
 It mainly tests the controls, navigation, and contents of the application.

-Interface testing ensures that all communication between web server and application server works smoothly.
+Interface testing ensures that all communication between the web server and application server works smoothly.
 In this test, the compatibility of the server with hardware, software, and databases are tested.

 This testing is done after the functionality testing.
 Performance test mainly checks the performance of the application under heavy loads.
 So the tests performed are load testing and stress testing.